HuiXu-RS/IR-sounder-spectral-gap-filling/README.md

    a) The SNPP/JPSS1 CrIS spectral gap filling coefficients as well as readme and testing code (in IDL) is in CrIS directory.

-   b) The FY3D HIRAS spectral gap filling coefficients as well as readme and testing code (in IDL) is in HIRS directory.

-   c) The METOP IASI spectral gap filling coefficients as well as readme and testing code (in IDL) is in IASI directory.

 Update will be made in the future if it is necessary.